Seunghhon/MCserver-alert/README.md

 # MCserver-alert
-A discord webhook to alert if player joins/leaves your minecraft server and send a message in your discord channel
+A discord webhook to alert if player joins/leaves your minecraft server by sending a message to your discord channel

 * Edit `.env.example` file to `.env`.
 * Store the following: